bahrus/be-flippant/README.md

-# be-flippant [TODO]
+# be-flippant [WIP]

-be-flippant first provides a ShadowDOM-friendly version of the [https://github.com/davidkpiano/flipping](flipping) library.
-It also allows us to specify the DOM specifiers for the elements to apply the FLIP animation effect to.
+This package firstly provides a slightly altered version of the [https://github.com/davidkpiano/flipping](flipping) library.
+In particular, be-flippant/flipping.js:

+1. Is ES Module friendly.
+2. Allows the functionality to work within a ShadowDOM realm.